 Two Daughters and the Number Twelve

-Today's lesson is taken from Mark chapter five and concerns the health and life of two daughters presented in this text.
-One had an issue of blood for twelve years, whom Jesus referred to as "daughter" and the other, Jairus' twelve-year-old daughter who was initially ill, but had died before they arrived.
+Today's lesson is taken from Mark chapter five and concerns two daughters.
+One had an issue of blood for twelve years, whom Jesus referred to as "daughter"; the other was Jairus' twelve-year-old daughter who was initially ill but had died before Jesus had arrived to heal her.

-We will study the significance and the connection between these two "daughters" as well as take a look at the number twelve as it relates to the entire chapter including the one before it.
+We will study the significance and the connection between these two daughters and their interweaving stories, as well as take a look at the number twelve as it relates to the entire chapter as well as the one before it.